 a.
 Overview—R. Lumpkin

-In this chapter, we examine the state of the global oceans in 2019, with foci both on changes from 2018 to 2019 and the longer-term perspective.
-Sidebars focus on the significance and ongoing scientific results from the growing array of Argo floats measuring biogeochemical properties, and on the OceanObs’19 conference, a once-per-decade event focusing on sustaining and enhancing the global ocean observing system.
+In this chapter, we examine the state of the global oceans in 2019, focusing both on changes from 2018 to 2019 and on the longer-term perspective.
+Sidebars focus on the significance and ongoing scientific results from the growing array of Argo floats measuring biogeochemical properties, and on the OceanObs’19 conference, a once-per-decade event focusing on sustaining and enhancing the global ocean-observing system.

-For the eighth consecutive year, 2019 global mean sea level reached a new record in the period 1993–present: 87.6 mm above the 1993 average (Fig. 3.14a).
-Globally averaged 2019 sea surface temperature anomaly (SSTA) was the second highest in record, surpassed only by the record El Niño year of 2016.
-The warming trend of ocean heat content (OHC) from 2004 to 2019 is 0.18—0.2°C decade−1 near the surface, declining to <0.03°C decade−1 below 300 dbar (Fig. 3.5).
-Over the period 1993—2019, 2019 was a record high for OHC from 0—700 m depth (Fig. 3.6a) and from 700—2000 m depth (Fig. 3.6b), consistent with a heat gain of approximately 0.4 W m−2 applied over the surface of the Earth (Table 3.2) over the same period of time.
-The year also set a new record for net ocean uptake of CO2 for the period 1982—present, ~2.4 Pg C (Fig. 3.26).
+The year 2019 marks the eighth consecutive year that global mean sea level increased relative to the previous year, reaching a new record: 87.6 mm above the 1993 average (Fig. 3.14a) and peaking in the middle of the year.
+The globally averaged 2019 sea surface temperature anomaly (SSTA) was the second highest in record, surpassed only by the record El Niño year of 2016.
+The warming trend of ocean heat content (OHC) from 2004 to 2019 corresponds to 0.18–0.2°C decade−1 near the surface, declining to <0.03°C decade−1 below 300 m (Fig. 3.5).
+Over the period 1993–2019, 2019 was a record high for OHC from 0–700 m depth (Fig. 3.6a) and from 700–2000 m depth (Fig. 3.6b), consistent with heat gain of approximately 0.4 W m−2 applied over the surface of Earth from 1993--2019 (Table 3.2).
+The year also set a new record for net ocean uptake of CO2 for the period 1982–present, ~2.4 Pg C (Fig. 3.26).

-The Indian Ocean Dipole (IOD), defined as the difference between western and eastern Indian Ocean basin SSTAs, reached a historic high positive value in October 2019 associated with dramatic upper ocean warming in the western Indian Ocean basin (Figs. 3.1a, 3.4a).
+The Indian Ocean dipole (IOD), defined as the difference between western and eastern Indian Ocean basin SSTAs, reached a historic high positive value in October 2019, associated with dramatic upper ocean warming in the western Indian Ocean basin (Figs. 3.1a, 3.4a).
 This SSTA pattern resulted in a significant weakening of the trade winds (Fig. 3.12a), more precipitation in the west, and drier conditions in the east in 2019 (Fig. 3.11), and thus anomalously salty surface waters in the east and fresh in the west (Figs. 3.7a, b).
-Indian Ocean net heat gain anomalies for 2019 reached maxima >30 W m−2, and were much larger than climatology in most of the central and eastern tropical Indian Ocean basin (Fig. 3.10a).
-This heat gain was associated with increased surface radiation (Fig. 3.10c), and drove increased turbulent heat loss to the atmosphere (Fig. 3.10d).
+Indian Ocean net heat gain anomalies for 2019 reached maxima of >30 W m−2 and were much larger than climatology in most of the central and eastern tropical Indian Ocean basin (Fig. 3.10a).
+This heat gain was associated with increased surface radiation (Fig. 3.10c) and drove increased turbulent heat loss to the atmosphere (Fig. 3.10d).
 In the lead-up to the extreme dipole event, westward geostrophic current anomalies developed across the basin, reaching maxima of ~40 cm s−1 at the peak of the dipole (Fig. 3.18).
 By the end of the year, there was a significant east-to-west sea level anomaly gradient across the tropical Indian Ocean (Fig. 3.15d).

 The tropical Pacific was characterized by a transition from a diminishing La Niña in 2018 to the development of a weak El Niño by early 2019.
-Averaged over 2019, there was a 10%—30% reduction in chlorophyll-a concentration in the western tropical Pacific warm pool (Fig. 3.23a).
-In the North Pacific, SSTs increased significantly in the latter half of 2019 (Figs. 3.2c, d), leading to the reemergence of a “Warm Blob” that was associated with a decrease in precipitation (Fig. 3.11d) and winds (Fig. 3.12a)
+Averaged over 2019, there was a 10%–30% reduction in chlorophyll-a concentration in the western tropical Pacific warm pool (Fig. 3.23a).
+In the North Pacific, SSTs increased significantly in the latter half of 2019 (Figs. 3.2c, d), leading to the reemergence of a “warm blob” that was associated with a decrease in precipitation (Fig. 3.11d) and winds (Fig. 3.12a)